How to Build a Low Tunnel to Protect Plants from Frost

 Pound the rebar into the ground with an angle of 35-45° toward the center of the bed.
 Leave about 6” of rebar sticking out of the ground.
 If you plan to leave the rebar in the ground after you remove the low tunnel in the summer you might want to paint the tops a bright color or flag them so they aren’t a tripping hazard.

-Slide a 7-foot length of PVC over the rebar to create a hoop, repeating down the bed every 5 feet.
+Slide an 8-foot length of PVC over the rebar to create a hoop, repeating down the bed every 5 feet.

 How to fit floating row cover over a low tunnel frame

 1 piece 83” width x 50’ long AG-30 Agribon (4’ extra for each end)